-Ans: Yes, the design of bus routes is based on the needs and the living areas of our students.
+Ans: Yes, the design of bus routes is based on the needs and the area of residence our students.

 - What is the arrangement of lunch time?

 Ans: All junior form students are required to have lunch at school.
-They may either bring their own lunches or order them from the School lunch box supplier.
+They may either bring their own lunch or order them from the School’s lunch box supplier.

-- What co-curricular activities are provided by the School?
+- What Co-Curricular Activities (CCAs) are provided by the School?

 Ans: The School provides a wide variety of co-curricular activities.
-The teams and clubs in include (subject to change):TypesClubs / TeamsAesthetic Development
+Click here to see the list.

 - Does the School provide any financial subsidy?